joeldmyers/chatgpt-prompt-engineering/README.md

 #### Tactic 4: Few-shot prompting

 The idea of this is to give a few successful examples of completing tasks.
 This "demonstrates" to the model what you're looking for.
 Then you can ask the model to perform the task.

+## Principle 2: Give the model time to think.

+If the model is making reasoning errors by rushing to an incorrect conclusion, you should try reframing the query to request a chain or series of relevant reasoning before the model provides its final answer.

+Another way of thinking about this is that if you give a model a task that's too complex for it to do in a short amount of time, or in a small number of words, it may make up a guess, which is likely to be incorrect.